KorigamiK/doc-korigamik/README.md

 # KorigamiK's Document Class

-## A document class for LaTeX

 This is my[1] own document class for LaTeX.
-It is designed to be used for writing documents for my University courses.
+It is designed to be used for writing documents for writing University/School project and lab reports.
 It is based on the `article` class.

 ## Usage